-The second Red Scare dealt with loyalty to US government
+Second Red Scare dealt with loyalty to U.S. government

 The post–World War II years precipitated a second Red Scare on the federal level, with the late 1940s and early 1950s the heyday.
 In Congress, the House Un-American Activities Committee (HUAC) was approved as a permanent committee in 1945.
 (It was abolished in 1975.)
 Congress also enacted the Subversive Activities Control Act of 1950 (the McCarran Act), which made it a crime to take actions that might contribute to a “totalitarian dictatorship” within the United States, and the Communist Control Act of 1954, which prohibited Communists from holding office in labor organizations.

 Sen. Joseph McCarthy, chair of the Senate Committee on Government Operations, brought many people before his committee to question their loyalty to the United States and unsuccessfully investigated the armed services for Communist influences.

 In Dennis v.
 United States (1951), the judiciary sustained the administration’s prosecutions under the earlier Smith Act of 1940, which criminalized teaching or advocating the overthrow of government by force or being a member of an organization that engaged in such activity.